 Paper beads are simple to make, and a few rubber stamping techniques are all that is required to create beautiful and unusual beads.
 The basic technique can be adapted in many ways to achieve different effects.
 This is also an excellent way to use up odds and ends of the paper.
 Even the most unpromising looking paper can make beautiful beads.
 Check out this paper bead roundup for things to make with your newly completed beads.

 You don't need to follow a template.
-However, a simple PDF printable paper bead template is on the following page if required.
+However, a simple PDF printable paper bead template is offered here, if required.
 The paper bead template has been designed specifically for decorating with rubber stamping.
 Instead of tapering to a point, there is a small strip that is just wide enough to display some rubber stamping.
 By varying the size and shape of the paper, very different bead designs can be created.

 - Rubber stamps, inks, embossing powders, glitter glue, and any other embellishments

 - Diluted PVA glue to seal the beads (optional)